cruk-microscopy/Fucci-Fluorescent-Analysis/README.md

   <&nbsp>The plugin will use these parameters to build a trackmate model<br>
   and run it on the given image stack.
 The result will be displayed.<br>
   as a ResultTable named \Fucci cell tracking data table\,<br>
-   Detected track-spots will be stored as circle ROI in RoiManager.<br>;
+   Detected track-spots will be stored as circle ROI in RoiManager.<br>